broadinstitute/fcgdctools/README.md

 ```
 The tool also creates load files for defining sets of participants, samples and pairs.
 An entity set is defined for each file attribute attached to that entity type; the set consists of those entities that have a non-empty value for that attribute.
 The set may be used to target workflows that operate on that file type.
 In particular, the set may be use to run a workflow that retrieves from the GDC the files referenced by the corresponding attribute.

-The sets' have the following identifier naming convention:
+The sets have the following identifier naming convention:

 ```
 	(OA|CA)__<attribute basename>